-Sustaining an injury at work that affects your capacity to remain in employment can be devastating.
+Sustaining an injury at work that affects your capacity to keep working can be devastating.
 It can affect you financially, emotionally and your life can take an unpredictable turn.

-If you are someone who has sustained an injury at work or know of anyone who has sustained a work injury, make sure that a WorkCover claim is lodged in the right way.
-It is your right as an injured worker and will ensure that you are protected under the WorkCover scheme while you remain injured and will eventually assist you in gradual and safe return to work.
+So your safest option for yourself, is to make sure that a WorkCover claim is lodged in the right way.
+It’s your right as an injured worker and will ensure that you’re protected under the WorkCover scheme while you remain injured.
+It will also eventually assist you in gradual and safe return to work.

-• If you are unable to return to work due to a work-related injury, the WorkCover insurer will pay you 95% of your pre-injury average weekly earnings for the first 13 weeks and thereafter 80% of your pre-injury average weekly earnings for 130 weeks.
-Payments may continue beyond 130 weeks in limited circumstances.
+If you’re unable to return to work because of your work-related injury, the WorkCover insurer will pay you up to 95% of your pre-injury average weekly earnings for the first 13 weeks, and thereafter up to 80% of your pre-injury average weekly earnings for a further 130 weeks.
+Though payments may continue beyond 130 weeks in limited circumstances.

-• While you are focusing on recovery from your work-related injury, the WorkCover scheme will also ensure that your employment is protected as the employer cannot terminate you for the first 12 months of sustaining the work-related injury and if are not able to return to work.
+While you’re focusing on recovering, the WorkCover scheme will also ensure that your job is protected.
+Though this is often part of the workers’ compensation stigma, the employer cannot terminate you for the first 12 months of sustaining the work-related injury and if you’re not able to return to work.

 What do I do if I sustain an injury at work?

-• Attend your General Practitioner and obtain a WorkCover Certificate/s of Capacity.
-Be clear about the circumstances of the injury to your doctor.
-Your employer cannot force you to attend a medical practitioner of their preference.
-It is your right to choose which doctor you wish to attend.
+Visit your General Practitioner and obtain a WorkCover Certificate/s of Capacity.
+Make sure to be clear about the circumstances of the injury to your doctor.
+Your employer cannot force you to attend a medical practitioner of their preference – it’s your right to choose which doctor you wish to attend.

-• Even if your employer does not have worker’s compensation in place, you should still hand this claim form to the employer as the employer is obligated to send it to WorkSafe within 5 days.
+Even if your employer doesn’t have worker’s compensation insurance in place, you should still hand this claim form to the employer as they are obligated to send it to WorkSafe within a certain timeframe.